0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sizzle/Sizzle.md

 ![cert-srv-3](cert-srv-3.jpg)

-And we select eh Base 64 encoded version and download it.
+And we select the **Base 64 encoded version** and download it.

 ![cert-srv-4](cert-srv-4.jpg)

-Having done all this, we just need to hook the `.key` file and the `.cer` we got from ADCS to `evil-winrm` while using the `-S` flag for SSL.
+*Having done all this,* we just need to hook the `.key` file and the `.cer` we got from ADCS to `evil-winrm` while using the `-S` flag for SSL.

 We know so from checking the help:

 ![evil-winrm-help](evil-winrm-help.jpg)